arctistechnology/ffman/README.md

 ## Installation

-### Automatic Installation (Recommended)
+### Installation or Upgrade (Recommended)

-The easiest way to install FFMan is using our installation script:
+The easiest way to install or upgrade FFMan is using our installation script:

 ```bash
 wget https://raw.githubusercontent.com/arctistechnology/ffman/main/install.sh